It's from my brother saying he's not trying to be an annoyance.

 I think this would be a real good time for you to refresh everybody's memory.

-Now look what they're doing, chopping us off at the media with Turkey.
+Now look what they're doing, chopping us off with the knees with turkey.

 I can't believe everybody can't plainly see what they're doing.

-Well, you know, there's some people worried here that uh the Democrats are gonna get away with this because they won't have any fingerprints on all of this, as far as the drive-by media is concerned, because the drive-by is are not going to report the Democrats' involvement here in order to protect them.
+Well, you know, there's some people worried here that the Democrats are going to get away with this because they won't have any fingerprints on all of this as far as the drive-by media is concerned because the drive-bys are not going to report the Democrats' involvement here in order to protect them.

-Uh And you know, that is a a legitimate concern.
+And, you know, that is a legitimate concern.

-And make no mistake that's exactly the way the Democrats wanted to be reported, which is why I'm shouting this stuff from the rooftops, because the Democrats are the ones causing this and the Turks are the ones telling us so.
+And make no mistake, that's exactly the way the Democrats want it to be reported, which is why I'm shouting this stuff from the rooftops, because the Democrats are the ones causing this, and the Turks are the ones telling us so.

 The Turks are the ones reacting to this.